-Description Type The normal requirements for entry to the award Programme are as follows: 1.
-A Class Alternative qualifications 2.2 honours degree or above in Electrical/Electronic/Communication Engineering, or a considered related engineering discipline.
-2. A class 2.2 honours degree in Mathematics or a physical science, together with experience in a relevant engineering field, 3.
-An unclassified degree in a relevant computing or technology-based discipline, supported by appropriate industrial and/or postgraduate experience in lieu of (1) or (2) above, would be acceptable.
+Туре Description Alternative qualifications considered The normal requirements for entry to the award Programme are as follows: 1.
+A Class 2.2 honours degree or above in Telecommunications or Electrical or Electronic Engineering, or a related engineering discipline.
+2. A class 2.2 honours degree in Mathematics or a physical science, together with experience in a relevant engineering field.
+3. An unclassified degree in a relevant computing or technology-based discipline, supported by appropriate industrial and/or postgraduate experience in lieu of (1) or (2) above, would be acceptable.
 4. Graduate or corporate membership of one of the following professional bodies: The Institution of Engineering and Technology, The Institute of Measurement and Control, The Institute of Mechanical Engineers or The Institute of Physics 5.
 Other qualifications or experience deemed to be equivalent to the above.
 In particular, mature students must provide evidence of adequate educational and/or industrial experience to assure a reasonable chance of success on the award programme.
 All applicants must provide evidence of competence in English.
 The level of English language required should be equivalent to 6.5 for IELTS with at least 5 in individual components, within the previous 24 months.
 Applicants who have studied and successfully achieved a UK Degree within the previous 24 months are exempt from the requirements to produce evidence of competence in English.
 The Department actively supports the University Equal Opportunities policy and strategy in its underlying philosophy to value and respect individuals, and its commitment to maximize the potential of each student.
 The Department is committed to complying with all relevant legislation.
 Applications from students with disabilities are positively welcomed.
 Applications are considered on the basis of academic criteria alone.
 Students are invited to contact the Equal Opportunities Unit for an information pack detailing the facilities, support available and physical access to the main University buildings.
-Students may also visit the University to discuss support strategies with the University Disability Welfare Advisor.
+Students may also visit the Uni